khoo2002/Parliament-Reply/README.md

 - Integration with internal databases for real-time data access.
 - Feedback loop for improving model accuracy.
 - Multi-language support for bilingual replies.

----

-Would you like to include example prompts or outputs in the README as well?